A Time Clock That Works in the Bay

 -

 Put one person in charge of approvals.
-Decide who reviews and approves timecards each period, and make it a routine.
-A consistent set of eyes catches missed punches and odd entries early, which keeps the real-hour record clean and trustworthy when you need it most.
+Decide who will review and approve timecards each period, and make it a routine.
+A consistent set of eyes catches missed punches and odd entries early, keeping the real-time record clean and trustworthy when you need it most.

 Frequently Asked Questions